abdimoha-dev/car-hire/README.md

 On registration he/she is asigned the role of a customer.<br/>
 To demontrate admin's functionalities, the superuser can create a admin user or can assign the role of admin to an existing user.
 The login at http://127.0.0.1:8000/ <br/>

+Postman collection collection is available at the root folder as carpass.postman_collection.json

 For APIs visit http://127.0.0.1:8000/swagger/